 Medicare Supplement Plans Rhode Island

-The federal Medicare program is a health insurance program for persons 65 years or older and persons with qualifying disabilities.
-However, the federal Medicare program was not designed to cover every medical expense encountered by beneficiaries, leaving many out-of-pocket expenses.
+The federal Medicare program is a health insurance program for persons 65 years or older and those with qualifying disabilities.
+However, the federal Medicare program doesn’t cover 100%; instead; there are deductibles, copayments, and coinsurances that apply.

-To help offset the remaining out-of-pocket expenses, private insurance companies now work with Original Medicare by offering beneficiaries additional coverage through Medigap plans.
+To help offset the out-of-pocket expenses, private insurance companies work with Medicare by offering beneficiaries additional coverage through Medigap plans.

 Rhode Island Medicare Benefits